 The U-shaped drag is exposed and powerful.
 Moreover, the carbon fibers that make up the entire drag assembly are tolerant to wear and tear.
 The entire system takes up little space in the reel and leaves more space available for line storage.
 I noticed some startup inertia, though.

 Next, picking up lines is blazing fast thanks to the large-sized arbor.
 This feature is essential when you are fighting an active fish that just wants to run and run.
 Rise III makes stopping and catching such fish faster.

 The machined aluminum construction is very durable.
 The anodizing finish helps keep the reel in shape after years of use.
 The handle is smooth to keep your hand comfortable while turning it.

-The only thing I could find criticism-worthy is that the drag is not sealed so you need to be extra careful if you are using it in the sea.
-Also, the spool release mechanism failed a bit since it requires some effort to take off the spools and seat them back.
+The only thing I could find criticism-worthy is that the drag is not sealed so you need to be extra careful if you are using it in the sea, otherwise one of the best fly reels on the market.

 - This reel is tolerant to abuse